umarhassan-mitodl/21m.380-spring-2010/content/pages/assignments-and-projects/video-soundtrack.md

 _Courtesy of MIT student, used with permission._

 My sonic system was an attempt at soundtrack generation to a given piece of film.
 For my video test material, I used an old 1950s PSA about surviving a nuclear attack.
-The footage is part of the [Prelinger Archive](http://www.archive.org/details/prelinger).
+The footage is part of the {{% resource_link "6533d38c-ed6a-463f-b7c0-29d789be24f9" "Prelinger Archive" %}}.
 It is in black and white deliberately to limit the amount of visual information I have to deal with and to make the project simpler.

 I used PD as my platform for producing sound.
 I also used tools from GEM to both play the footage and to draw color values from frames of the video.
 To start, I used a 3x3 grid of pixel "sensors" to pick up color information from the frames of the video.
 While the GEM object "pix\_data" can also produce RGB values, I only needed the greyscale values.
 This gave me 9 streams of values ranging between 0-1 where 1 = white and 0 = black to use in sound generation.